 - Was it reproduced?
 If so, from where?
 Type a sentence in Google to verify.

 - If it was reproduced, was it done so with permission?
 Copyright/disclaimer included?

 Keep in mind that everything is written from a particular social, cultural, and political perspective.
 Realize that some publications tend to be ‘slanted’ towards a certain viewpoint.
 For example, the CATO Institute is known for being libertarian, while The Nation is known to lean left.
 Keep these slants in mind when you are researching.

-Try evaluating some of your favorite websites using this article on Evaluating resources from University of California–Berkley’s Library.
+Try evaluating some of your favorite websites using this Website Evaluator tool from Imagine Easy Academy.